AllenBrainAtlas/friday-harbor/README.markdown

 This repository provides a python wrapper library for accessing and manipulating voxel data from the Allen Mouse Connectivity Atlas (http://connectivity.brain-map.org/).
 The library may be updated from time-to-time over the course, so if possible please check out a clone for easy updating.
 Use python setup.py --version to check your version.

+### Lecture slides:
+Lecture slides are in the ["ppt" subdirectory](https://github.com/AllenBrainAtlas/friday-harbor/tree/master/ppt)

+### Library Version:
 Current version is defined [here](https://github.com/AllenBrainAtlas/friday-harbor/blob/master/setup.py)

+### Library Examples:
+Example scripts are located in ["examples" subdirectory](https://github.com/AllenBrainAtlas/friday-harbor/tree/master/examples)

 ## Installation